10622130/nlplaw/README.md

 ## This project provides legal advice and mock exams of the past 10 years' Bar Examination.

 ### API
 #### Integrating OpenAI completion API with Line SDK to pass user query, for retrieval we utilize OpenAI embeddings API with RAG.
+Each API is deployed in a single GCP cloud run.

 ### DB
 #### Storing data in PostgreSQL, for vectorized data, I utilize the `pgvector` plugin.
 Using Pinecone for API testing.